Saint Nicholas: Bari

-Prior to the translation of Nicholas's relics to Bari, his cult had been known in western Europe, but it had not been extremely popular.
+Prior to the translation of Nicholas's relics to Bari, his following had been known in western Europe, but it had not been extremely popular.
 In autumn of 1096, Norman and Frankish soldiers mustered in Bari in preparation for the First Crusade.
 Although the Crusaders generally favored warrior saints, which Saint Nicholas was not, the presence of his relics in Bari made him materially accessible.
 Nicholas's associations with aiding travelers and seafarers also made him a popular choice for veneration.
-Nicholas's veneration by Crusaders helped promote his cult throughout western Europe.
+Nicholas's veneration by Crusaders helped promote his following throughout western Europe.

 After the relics were brought to Bari, they continued to produce "myrrh", much to the joy of their new owners.
 Vials of myrrh from his relics have been taken all over the world for centuries, and can still be obtained from his church in Bari.
 Even up to the present day, a flask of manna is extracted from the tomb of Saint Nicholas every year on 6 December (the Saint's feast day) by the clergy of the basilica.
 The myrrh is collected from a sarcophagus which is located in the basilica vault and could be obtained in the shop nearby.
 The liquid gradually seeps out of the tomb, but it is unclear whether it originates from the body within the tomb, or from the marble itself; since the town of Bari is a harbour, and the tomb is below sea level, there have been several natural explanations proposed for the manna fluid, including the transfer of seawater to the tomb by capillary action.

 In 1966, a vault in the crypt underneath the Basilica di San Nicola was dedicated as an Orthodox chapel with an iconostasis in commemoration of the recent lifting of the anathemas the Roman Catholic and Eastern Orthodox Churches had issued against each other during the Great Schism in 1054.

-In May 2017, following talks between Pope Francis and Russian Orthodox Patriarch Kirill, a portion of the relics of St. Nicholas in Bari were sent on loan to Moscow.
+In May 2017, following talks between Pope Francis and Russian Orthodox Patriarch Kirill, a portion of the relics of Saint Nicholas in Bari were sent on loan to Moscow.
 The relic was on display for veneration at Christ the Savior Cathedral before being taken to Saint Petersburg in mid-June prior to returning to Bari.
 More than a million people lined up in Moscow for a momentary glimpse of the gilded ark holding one of the saint's ribs.